MedipAnalytics/.github/profile/README.md

 ## Our Mission
 At Medip Analytics, our goal is to illuminate the distinct benefits of medical technologies.
 We focus on dynamic analytics, offering insights into effectiveness, health outcomes, and cost-effectiveness.
 Our software solutions are designed to be adaptable, catering to various stakeholders including hospitals, key opinion leaders, payers, and healthcare systems globally.

-## Software Solutions
-- **Medip Prostate**: A platform for Health Economic Evaluations of Prostate Cancer Products.
-- **Medip Lung**: A tool for showcasing the value of diagnostic or prognostic lung cancer products.
-- **Medip Custom**: Custom-built HTA/HEOR software tailored to unique needs.

 ## Our Approach
 At the core of Medip Analytics is Health Economics and Outcomes Research (HEOR).
 Our team, with a decade of experience and numerous scientific publications, leverages this discipline to create dynamic models comparing your technology with the standard care.